 The storms led the Lockport Chamber of Commerce to cancel the first night of its annual Old Canal Days festival, which includes a carnival, vendors and musical entertainment.
 A drone show was rescheduled to 9:15 p.m.
 Friday.

-Oak Lawn Mayor Terry Vorderer said as of Friday morning, about 11,000 ComEd customers remained without power.
-Village Hall was closed, with power expected to return to the building on Raymond Avenue by Saturday afternoon, Vorderer said.
+As of Friday morning, power was restored to 53% of Oak Lawn’s residences and businesses.
+Village Hall was closed, with power expected to return to the building on Raymond Avenue by Saturday afternoon, Mayor Terry Vorderer said.

 “I am told that the storm last night actually created more power outages than the first storm,” Vorderer said Friday morning.
 “It’s a big storm, lots of lines down.
 You can only do so much in a day, you know.”